-My style is mostly powerful sound with "in your face" presence combined with some space.
-What's unique to my mixes is building a sense of movement and drama in songs by incorporating significant amount of volume and fx automation.
+Powerful sound with "in your face" presence combined with some space.
+Building a sense of movement and drama in songs by incorporating significant amount of volume and fx automation.
 Recording Academy "Fryderyk" (Polish Grammy) awarded albums, Gold and Platinum sales awards.

 I consider myself a big music fan which has been a foundation of my professional mixing career.
 In the past I worked at places such as Mayfair Studios in London and SAE Institute London.
 My mixing mentors and teachers include Andy Wallace (Rage Against The Machine, Nirvana, Slayer, Sepultura, Paul McCartney, Faith No More, Jeff Buckley), Sylvia Massy (Tool, System Of A Down, Red Hot Chilli Peppers, Johnny Cash, Prince) and Luca Barassi (COO of Abbey Road Institute).
 I've been a full time mixing engineer since 2008 for top rock artists in Poland.